lucasajc/netlify-lambda-create-react-app/README.md

 ## Instruction

-This is an example project that uses `create-react-app` and `netlify-lambda` to fetch Star Wars characters from [SWAPI](https://swapi.co/)
+This is a sample project that uses `create-react-app` and `netlify-lambda` to fetch Star Wars characters from [SWAPI](https://swapi.co/)

 ### [Demo](https://netlify-lambda-create-react-app.netlify.com/)